API Documentation

 parameter set we include results which present a certificate that is valid for IP 8.8.8.8, but which are not directly hosted on IP 8.8.8.8.

-Field searches
+Expression searches

 containing cherrypy

-curl -s -H 'Authorization: Bearer <your-api-token>' \ 'https://api.driftnet.io/v1/scan/protocols&field=server-banner:cherrypy' \ | jq . \ | less -S
+curl -s -H 'Authorization: Bearer <your-api-token>' \ --get --data-urlencode 'expression=server-banner:cherrypy' \ 'https://api.driftnet.io/v1/scan/protocols' \ | jq . \ | less -S

 http-header

-: To search within returned HTTP headers.title
+: To search within returned HTTP headers.host

 will matchfoo.bar.example.com